Expressions

 where xxxx

-is the hexadecimal unicode value for the special character.
-The '
+is the hexadecimal Unicode value for the special character.

-Here are some examples to illustrate how to escape the Window can't close
+Here are some examples to illustrate how to escape some STRING literals.

 Control Character | Text |